Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 ## Data parallelism and model parallelism.
 In order to better understand  `consistent` and `mirrored` in OneFlow.
 We need to understand the difference between **data parallelism **and **model parallelism** in distributed training.

-To further demonstrate the difference between data parallelism and model parallelism, we will introduce a simple operator(In OneFlow, the logical calculation will regard as operator): matrix multiplication.
+To further demonstrate the difference between data parallelism and model parallelism, we will introduce a simple operator(In OneFlow, the logical calculation will be regarded as operator): matrix multiplication.

 We assume that in model training, there is an input matrix I, and the output matrix O is obtained by matrix multiplication of matrix I and matrix W.